Example preset

 Is the "flow rate" shown here the maximum flow rate?

-How to use Rainfall to volume and flow rate converter effectively
+How to use the rainfall volume and runoff calculator effectively

 What this calculator does